Operation Avalanche: Salerno mutiny

 The Salerno battle was also the site of a mutiny by about 600 men of the British 10th Corps, who on September 16 refused assignment to new units as replacements.
 They had previously understood that they would be returning to their own units from which they had been separated during the fighting in the North African Campaign, mainly because they had been wounded.
-Eventually the Corps commander, McCreery, persuaded most of the men to follow their orders.
+Eventually the Corps commander, Lieutenant-General Richard McCreery, persuaded most of the men to follow their orders.
 The NCOs who led the mutiny were sentenced to death, but were eventually allowed to rejoin units and the sentence was not carried out.

 German strategy changes

 Map of the German prepared defensive lines south of Rome.

 The German 10th Army had come very close to overwhelming the Salerno beachhead.
-The Allies had been fortunate that at this time Adolf Hitler had sided with the view of his Army Group commander in Northern Italy, Field Marshall Erwin Rommel, and decided that defending Italy south of Rome was not a strategic priority.
-As a result, the Army Group Commander in southern Italy, Field Marshall Albert Kesselring had been forbidden to call upon reserves from the northern Army Group.
+The Allies had been fortunate that at this time Adolf Hitler had sided with the view of his Army Group commander in Northern Italy, Field Marshal Erwin Rommel, and decided that defending Italy south of Rome was not a strategic priority.
+As a result, the Army Group Commander in southern Italy, Field Marshal Albert Kesselring had been forbidden to call upon reserves from the northern Army Group.
 The subsequent success of the German 10th Army's defensive campaign in inflicting very heavy casualties on both U.S. 5th and British 8th Armies and Kesselring's strategic arguments that the Allies should be kept as far away from Germany as possible led Hitler to change his mind in October at which point he withdrew Rommel to oversee the build-up of defenses in northern France and gave Kesselring command of the whole of Italy with a remit to keep Rome in German hands for the longest time possible.